DS4200-S23-Class/ic-06-tom_alvin/README.md

 1. Resources to support this assignment are provided below in the Resources section.

-1. Create a GitHub Page for your repo and add the link to it above where you see `[https://ds4200-s23-class.github.io/ic-06-tom_alvin/]`.
+1. Create a GitHub Page for your repo and add the link to it above where you see `[insert your clickable hyperlink here]`.

 1. Open the index.html file included in your repo.
 Please do the following:
    - Title your webpage "ic-06".